Remember

 Remember.

-- The Essence of “Remember”: Joy Harjo’s poem “Remember” is a lyrical meditation on identity, connection, and the importance of acknowledging our roots.
-It is not simply about recalling facts, but about a deep, visceral knowing of ourselves and our place within the vastness of the universe.
-As a contemporary poem written in the 1990s, it feels timeless in its message, urging readers to reconnect with the natural world, ancestral history, and the very essence of life.
+Joy Harjo’s “Remember” is a lyrical meditation on identity, interconnectedness, and the profound importance of acknowledging one’s roots.
+The poem is not merely about recalling facts, but about a deep, visceral knowing of ourselves and our place within the vastness of the universe.
+Written in the 1990s, its message feels timeless, urging readers to reconnect with the natural world, ancestral history, and the very essence of life.

-- Major Themes in “Remember”: At its core, “Remember” explores themes of remembrance, interconnectedness, and the power of identity.
-The poem emphasizes the beauty and importance of nature, not just as a scenic backdrop, but as an active force in shaping our lives.
+At its heart, “Remember” explores themes of remembrance, interconnectedness, and the power of identity.
+The poem emphasizes the beauty and importance of nature, not merely as a scenic backdrop, but as an active, living force in shaping our lives.
 It also celebrates the strength and sacrifices of ancestors, reminding us that we are products of generations past.
-Ultimately, the poem invites us to embrace our place within the universe, recognizing that we are both a part of it and a reflection of it.
+Consider these poignant lines:

 “Remember your birth, how your mother struggled